 The bill will increase the annual expenditures of counties, municipalities, and certain authorities that choose to establish and operate stormwater utilities by an indeterminate amount.
-The cost of establishing and operating stormwater utilities include operation, maintenance, and capital improvement costs.
+The cost of establishing and operating stormwater utilities include staffing, planning, and operation, maintenance, and capital improvement costs for stormwater infrastructure.
 Operation and maintenance costs for a stormwater utility can vary widely, depending on the size of the utility, location, and age of its infrastructure.
-In addition, the prioritization of capital projects depends on the outcomes and prioritization of needs that come from a stormwater system inventory or asset management plan, which would be specific for each stormwater utility.
+In addition, the prioritization of capital projects depends on the outcomes and prioritization of needs that come from a stormwater utility.
 Further, these projects can vary greatly in cost.
 Some capital projects may include: installation of Baysaver devices, installation of additional curb, gutter, or swale conveyances, and implementing green infrastructure such as slowing or eliminating erosion at outfalls.

 A county, municipality, or authority that establishes a stormwater utility would also be required to submit an annual report to the DCA and DEP which would include, but need not be limited to, information on the stormwater utility's service area, its schedule of fees and other charges, the number of properties subject to the utility's fees and other charges and the number of properties granted credits, the total revenues from stormwater utility fees and other charges, the percentage of revenues from fees and other charges spent on the purposes authorized in the bill, and a list of stormwater management projects implemented in the previous fiscal year.
 Counties, municipalities, and authorities would be required to post the annual report on their Internet website for access by the public.
+These entities would incur some administrative costs in compiling, submitting, and posting the annual report, which would be reimbursed through stormwater utility fees and other charges.

 The OLS notes that the bill will also increase the annual revenue of counties, municipalities, and authorities that choose to establish and operate stormwater utilities by an indeterminate amount.
 In many cases, operational, maintenance, and capital costs could be almost fully recovered through the imposition of fees and other charges, with a small portion funded through bonds and other sources.
-To come to this conclusion, the OLS notes that according to the 2016 Stormwater Utility Survey provided by Black & Veatch Management Consulting, LLC, the city of Bellevue in the state of Washington established stormwater utility user fees and recovered 93 percent of its cost for its stormwater utilities through such fees, and the remaining costs from miscellaneous stormwater fees.
+For example, according to the "2016 Stormwater Utility Survey" prepared by Black & Veatch Management Consulting, LLC, the city of Bellevue in the state of Washington established stormwater utility user fees and recovered 93 percent of its cost for its stormwater utilities through such fees, and the remaining costs from miscellaneous stormwater fees.
+The amount of any stormwater utility fee would be determined by each county, municipality, or authority that establishes a utility, in accordance with that entity's specific needs.
+However, according to the "2018 Stormwater Utility Survey," prepared by Black & Veatch Management Consulting, LLC, in 2018, the average monthly single-family residential stormwater fee in the United States was \$5.48.